Bridgerton, a new chapter for String Quartets & wedding entertainment

 Considered to be the purest form of music, the string quartet consists of four string instruments, usually violins, viola and a cello which performed structured symphonies in the form of four movements.
 The violins play a higher note and melody while the cello provides the deeper rhythm.
 With the huge range of melodies and notes available to the string quartet, they have more in common with the sound of a full orchestra than any other musical assembly.

-That being said, they differ greatly from orchestras in the sense that a quartet allows for greater freedom of expression than an orchestra.
 The quartet format encourages independent solos while the orchestra must adhere to strict direction from the conductor.
 With this freedom comes the ability for greater artist expression and a more ‘independent’ feel to each element of the quartet.
 The key to a great quartet is not playing in perfect unison, but rather using each instruments unique characteristics to come together in moments of melody while still remaining as an individual sound during the piece of music.